bastibl/instant-gnuradio/README.md

 You have to logout and login again for the changes to take effect.

-VM configuration is defined in the packer configuration files `base.json` and `gnuradio.json`.

-## Create Image
+### Create Image

-You have to be online to build the image.
+Note: You have to be online to build the image.

 Then, just run: